StephenAWood/SWEnvironmentalFate/readme.md

 # Documentation

 ## SWEnvironmentalFateLevel1

-The most basic environmental fate calculation that calculates distribution of a chemical between any number of phases, assuming equilibrium partitioning.
+This class proceeds the framework for a basic level 1 environmental fate calculation.
+It works for a system with **any** number of phases.

-## Equation
+### Equation

 [Equation (pdf)](figures/level_1_equation.pdf)

+### Inputs:
+- Volume for each phase
+- Fugacity capacity for each phase
+- *(Optional)* Name of each phase

+### Output:

+An estimate for how much of the chemical resides in each phase (fractional amount).

+## SWUnitWorld
+The most basic environmental fate calculation that calculates distribution of a chemical in a basic unit world, involving 3 phases: air, water, soil/sediment.

 ### Inputs: